seabnavin19/seabnavin19/README.md

 # Welcome to My GitHub Profile!

 ## About Me
 Hi there!
-I'm Navin Seab, a passionate developer with interests in [your interests here].
+I'm Navin Seab, a passionate developer with interests in [Mlops].
 I love to explore new technologies and share my knowledge through articles and projects.

 ## Connect with Me
 - [Personal Website](https://seabnavin19.github.io/)